apache/metron/.github/PULL_REQUEST_TEMPLATE.md

+## Contributor Comments
+[Please place any comments here.
+A description of the problem/enhancement, how to reproduce the issue, your testing methodology, etc.]

+## Pull Request Checklist

 Thank you for submitting a contribution to Apache Metron (Incubating).
 Please refer to our [Development Guidelines](https://cwiki.apache.org/confluence/pages/viewpage.action?pageId=61332235) for the complete guide to follow for contributions.
 Please refer also to our [Build Verification Guidelines](https://cwiki.apache.org/confluence/display/METRON/Verifying+Builds?show-miniview) for complete smoke testing guides.